DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 Still no callback

 #### Monday 17th
 Another helpdesk call, this time to be told that the previous ticket had been raised incorrectly and would take 10 days to process.
-A "back office" ticket was raised in its place, with a 4..24 hour promise.
+A "back office" ticket was raised in its place, with a 4..24 hour promise (ticket #2).

 #### Tuesday 18th
 A confusing combination of events: